-Studies on the discreteness of the Flemish Cap cod stock have been reviewed by Templeman (1976) and Lear et al. (1981).
+The many studies demonstrating the discreteness of the Flemish Cap cod stock are reviewed by Templeman (1976) and Lear et al., (1981).

-Biology of adults
+Cod: biology of adults

+Most cod are found in depths of 360m or less (Wells, MS 1980a, MS 1983b).
+Highest catch rates during Canadian surveys in winter 1977-83 were not consistently confined to any region of the bank (Wells, MS 1983b).
+The average weight of cod tends to increase with depth (Wells, MS 1980a).

-Distribution, growth and maturity.
-From winter surveys on Flemish Cap during 1977-83, cod were found mostly in depths less than 360 m, with no consistent confinement to particular areas of the bank (Wells, MS 1980a, MS 1983b), but their average size tended to increase with depth.
-They attain a length of 10-13 cm at the end of the first year in January-February and then grow about 10 cm per year (Wells, MS 1983c, MS 1986).
-There has been considerable variation in mean lengthat-age, which increased from 1949-51 to the mid-1960's (1964, 1968) and again during the early 1980's (Wells, MS 1983c).
-Cod sampling in 1979 (winter) indicated that the lengths at which 50% of males and females became mature were 50 and 52 cm respectively (Wells, MS 1979).
-Estimates of fecundity have not been published.
+Cod on Flemish Cap attain a length of 10-13cm by January-February of age 1 (Wells, MS 1986), and then grow about 10cm per year (Wells, MS 1983c).
+Mean length at age increased from the period 1949-51 to the mid-1960's (1964, 1968), and then increased again by the early 1980's (Wells, MS 1983c).

+Maturity and fecundity

+In winter 1979, the lengths at which 50% of males and females were mature were about 50cm and 52 cm, respectively (Wells, MS 79).
+Measures of fecundity have not been published.

+Food and feeding

-Food and feeding.
-The prey spectrum of cod on Flemish Cap is relatively narrow, and most of the food comes from the pelagic food web (Konstantinov et al., 1985; Lilly, MS 1985).
-The major prey are hyperiid amphipods and planktivorous fish (juvenile redfish, myctophids, and juvenile cod).
-The hyperbenthic shrimp (Pandalus borealis) is important in some years.
-Epibenthic invertebrates, such as crabs, echinoderms, polychaetes and gastropods, are very minor components of the diet.
-In recent years, the food composition in winter has been dominated by juvenile redfish (Lilly, MS 1985).
+The prey spectrum of cod on Flemish Cap is relatively narrow, and most food comes from the pelagic food web (Konstantinov et al., 1985; Lilly, MS 1985).
+The major prey are hyperiid amphipods and planktivorous fish (juvenile redfish, myctophids, juvenile cod).
+The hyperbenthic shrimp Pandalus borealis is important in some years.
+Epibenthic invertebrates such as crabs, echinoderms, polychaetes, and gastropods are very minor components of the diet.
+In recent years the food composition in winter has been dominated by juvenile redfish (Lilly, MS 1985).

-Spawning time and area
+Cod: spawning time and area

-Observations on maturity stages of gonads of cod during USSR bottom-trawl surveys confirm previous reports that the peak of cod spawning is in March, and spawning females have been found on most parts of the bank in depths between 200 and 500 m (Serebryakov et al., 1987).
-At the low spawning-stock biomass of recent years, one would probably not find dense spawning concentrations such as were found in the 1960's (see Templeman, 1976).
+Observation of maturity stages of gonads of cod caught during USSR bottom-trawl surveys confirm previous reports that the peak of cod spawning is in March (Serebryakov et al., MS 1984).
+Spawning females have been found in most parts of the bank in depths between 200 and 500 m (Serebryakov et al., MS 1984).
+At the low stock spawning biomass of recent years, one would probably not find dense spawning concentrations such as were found in the 1960's (see review in Templeman, 1976).

-Very few eggs were caught during Canadian and USSR ichthyoplankton surveys (Anderson, MS 1982a, 1982b; Serebryakov et al., 1987), and, consequently, very little information on timing and location of spawning can be inferred from egg distribution.
+Very few eggs were caught during Canadian and USSR ichthyoplankton surveys (Anderson, MS 1982a, b; Serebryakov et al., MS 1984), so very little information on timing and location of spawning can be inferred from egg distribution.

-Biology of eggs and larvae
+Cod: biology of eggs and larvae

-Very little was learned during this project about the biology of cod eggs and larvae, because both were caught in extremely low numbers.
-During the Canadian surveys, larval abundance was highest in 1981 (Anderson, MS 1982b).
-With larval size expressed as standard length (SL), growth rates for three periods in 1981 ranged from 0.20 to 0.42 mm SL/day, and mortality rates during the same periods ranged from 0.023 to 0.079/day.
-The peak of hatching, estimated by back-calculation of length-at-age to a hatching length of 3.5 mm SL, was April 23 (Anderson, MS 1982b).
-There have been no reports on the predators of cod eggs and larvae or on the prey of cod larvae.
+Very little was learned during this study about the biology of cod eggs and larvae because both were caught in extremely low numbers.
+In Canadian surveys larval abundance was highest in 1981 (Anderson, MS 1982b).
+Growth rates calculated for three periods in this year ranged from 0.20 to 0.42 mm SL/day, and mortality rates during the same periods ranged from 0.023 to 0.079/day.
+The peak of hatching estimated by back-calculation of length at age to a hatching length of 3.5 mm SL was April 23 (Anderson, MS 1982b).
+There were no reports concerning either predation on cod eggs and larvae or the prey of cod larvae.

-Biology of juveniles
+Cod: biology of juveniles